Azure/application-gateway-kubernetes-ingress/docs/setup/install-new-windows-cluster.md

 ### Enable you Subscription to support preview features for Kubernetes

-Here are the steps to instal aks-preview CLI and register Windows preview feature.
+Here are the steps to install aks-preview CLI and register Windows preview feature.

 > [!IMPORTANT]
 > AKS preview features are self-service opt-in.
 Previews are provided "as-is" and "as available" and are excluded from the service level agreements and limited warranty.
 AKS Previews are partially covered by customer support on best effort basis.
 As such, these features are not meant for production use.
 For additional information, please see the following support articles: